“Alice had got so much into the way of expecting nothing but out-of-the-way things to happen,

 Evacuation of refugees from Communist North Vietnam

-Chiang Kai Chek (in the middle) with the ComNavWesPac Intelligence & weather officer on Estes, Captain Irwin Forest Byerl, CO of SACO, Naval Group China (lower right corner in gray uniform.
-Photos provided by
+Chiang Kai Chek (in the middle) with the ComNavWesPac Intelligence & weather officer on Estes, Captain Irwin Forest Byerl, CO of SACO, Naval Group China (lower right corner in gray uniform. (get pic)

 - the ship in a fleet that carries the commanding admiral.

 - the best or most important thing owned or produced by a particular organization.